csiiiv/philgeps-awards-dashboard/docs/README.md

 - Interactive testing capabilities

 ### Migration Guide
-**File**: `OPENAPI_MIGRATION_GUIDE.md`

-Complete guide for migrating to OpenAPI 3.0 including:
-- Migration steps and process
-- New endpoint documentation
-- Schema changes and updates
-- Testing and validation procedures
+**Status**: Archived (migration completed)

+The migration to OpenAPI 3.0 has been successfully completed.
+Migration documentation has been archived to `docs/archive/` for historical reference.

 ### Docker Deployment
 **File**: `DOCKER_DEPLOYMENT_GUIDE.md`